The Financial Costs of Not Addressing “Why do College Students Drink?”

 Alcohol-related costs to an institution go beyond the expenditures of replacing a student who leaves.
 There is staff time dedicated to alcohol-related cases.
 There is money being spent on issues related to alcohol by counseling services.
 EVERFI research found that counselors report spending an average of 10 – 20% of their time with alcohol-related cases.
 Student conduct officers report spending approximately 75 – 85% of their time handling with alcohol-related cases.
 Public safety professionals are reportedly spending between 10 – 20% of their time on addressing alcohol-related threats and complaints.
 Medical professionals are relied upon when students are harmed as a result of their own or others’ drinking, creating avoidable health care expenditures.
 Finally, there are non-billable costs associated with alcohol-related property damage.
 For an average public institution with 10,000 students, all of these institutional costs related to alcohol could total more than $600,000 each year.
 The average alcohol prevention specialist earns $38,202 per year.

-How can institutions of higher education contribute to mitigating the harms and costs associated with alcohol?
-To start, there is a tremendous need for greater investment in college drinking prevention-related funding and staff.
-With more resources, colleges and universities can institute the rigorous, population-level prevention trainings necessary throughout a student’s tenure to teach critical skills and correct misperceptions that overestimate drinking-related norms.
+To start, there is a tremendous need for greater investment in college binge drinking prevention-related funding and staff.
+With more resources, colleges and universities can institute the rigorous, population-level prevention training necessary throughout a student’s tenure to teach critical skills and correct misperceptions that overestimate drinking-related norms.
 Campus administrators can reinforce the healthy habits of incoming students by creating social networks and shared spaces to build community and reinforce positive behaviors for those that do not drink.
 Providing students with alcohol-free events, activities, and social environments can detract from high-risk behaviors by creating attractive alternatives to drinking.
 Additionally, strong alcohol policies that are widely communicated and consistently enforced can send an important message about institutional values and expectations.

 Public health research shows that every dollar put towards community-based prevention has an ROI of $5.60 (460%).
 The most forward-thinking schools are getting ahead of the unnecessary costs and liabilities associated with college student drinking, using data to inform proactive programs and policies that help students make a successful transition not only to college but to life after graduation.